pingcap/docs-cn/system-variables.md

 ### tidb_enable_index_merge <span class="version-mark">New in v4.0</span>

-- Scope: SESSION | GLOBAL
-- Default value: `ON`
-- This variable is used to control whether to enable the index merge feature.

 > **Note:**
 >
 > - After upgrading a TiDB cluster from versions earlier than v4.0.0 to v5.4.0 or later, this variable is disabled by default to prevent performance regression due to changes of execution plans.